mironovdm/rpi2hm10/README.md

 ## Building the tool
 You should build the tool before using.
-First of all install required libraries:
+First of all ensure you have required libraries installed:
 ```bash
 sudo apt install libglib2.0-dev
 ```